lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 $$
 </div>

 2. For the rest of the UK, we can assume that non-compliant businesses are given a score of at least 20.
-We count such occurrences for each region and average the regional value:
+We count such occurrences for and average their number for each region:

 <div>
 $$